rstolpe/Stolpe-Webpage/README.md

-# Franky-Webpage
+# Stolpe-Webpage
-This pages are syncing with stolpe.io regarding all the information for Franky
+This pages are syncing with stolpe.io